DrorEttlingerLevy/DrorEttlingerLevy.github.io/_pages/about.md

 ### Research Interests

 I'm particularly interested in the practical applications of **Deep Learning**, and **Machine Learning** for environmental monitoring.
-Currently also working on audio signal processing.
+Currently also working on **audio signal processing**.
-I am passionate about , using these technologies to protect the environment. 🌱
+I am passionate about, using these technologies to protect the environment. 🌱

 ### Education